-Consistency of Planning Proposal Consistent.
-As the planning proposal will retain the vast majority of existing vegetation on the land and retain it as community land and zoned C2 - Environmental Conservation, it is consistent with Action 14.2.
+regional Flan 2030.
+Direction / Action Consistency of Planning Proposal Direction 14: Protect Consistent. important environmental assets As the planning proposal will retain the vast majority of existing vegetation on the land and retain it as community land and zoned C2 - Environmental Conservation, it is consistent with Action 14.2.
 Any proposed fencing along the new boundary can be undertaken with minimal impacts on areas of environmental value, groundwater ecosystems and aquatic habitats.
 The proposal will have no impact on coastal processes, coastal amenity and existing views from the coastline.
 The proposal is therefore considered to be consistent with Action 14.3.
-Consistent As the planning proposal will retain the vast majority of existing vegetation on the land, an existing biodiversity corridor will be protected, consistent with Action 15.1.
-Consistent The subject land is bushfire prone.
+Direction 15: Enhance Consistent biodiversity connections As the planning proposal will retain the vast majority of existing vegetation on the land, an existing biodiversity corridor will be protected, consistent with Action 15.1.
+Direction 16: Protect the Consistent coast and increase resilience to natural hazards The subject land is bushfire prone.
 However, as the intent of the reclassification is not for additional residential development, the risk of bushfire impacts is not exacerbated.
 The land is not susceptible to flooding or coastal erosion or inundation.
 The subject land is not known to be contaminated.
 Any proposed fencing long the new boundary can be undertaken with adequate setbacks to the watercourse on the land.
 The proposal is considered to be consistent with Action 16.1.